Digital-sk/URL-Phishing-Scanner/README.md

 # URL-Phishing-Scanner
 Developed a Python-based phishing URL scanner that analyzes suspicious links using heuristic rules and WHOIS data.
-!![image](https://github.com/user-attachments/assets/a56aab02-9566-41d0-bf25-51ed1cdbd534)
+Integrated URL parsing, regular expressions, and domain analysis to flag phishing indicators like suspicious TLDs, subdomains, and IP-based URLs.

+Implemented domain age verification using the python-whois library, identifying recently registered domains commonly used in phishing attacks.

+Designed a risk scoring system to assess URLs based on multiple red flags and classify them as safe, suspicious, or malicious.

+Created a CLI interface for real !![image](https://github.com/user-attachments/assets/a56aab02-9566-41d0-bf25-51ed1cdbd534)
 # 📌 Features
 🧠 Heuristic-Based URL Analysis